millywithnobrim/CybersecurityAnalystPro/README.md

 ### 3.) firewall
 ![fw](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/93f06c31-1969-48e7-8eb7-be28507f92fc)

-Used the 'sudo ufw status' command to check if the firewall is active and the 'ufw enable' to turn on the firewall.
+Used the 'sudo ufw status' command to check if the firewall is active and the 'ufw enable' command to turn on the firewall.
 Then rechecked if the firewall is on.

 ![fw2](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/0343dbc1-d946-49df-95bf-740e7cb348ae)